MiZuii/LSC-lab6/raport/raport.md

 # Results

 After deploying the application according to steps provided in *README.md* the result is a working nginx deployment with a load balancer service.
 The exposed service, list of pods and the web page can be seen on below figures.
+The source code can be found here https://github.com/MiZuii/LSC-lab6#

 ![The application page](created_web_page.png)